Jane S. Schacter

 Jane S. Schacter (born June 27, 1958) is an American legal scholar who serves as the William Nelson Cromwell Professor of Law at Stanford Law School with an expertise in constitutional law, statutory interpretation, and sexual orientation law.
 As an expert on the topic of marriage equality, Schacter has been interviewed by numerous leading news publications, including The New York Times, The Washington Post, The Economist, The Guardian, Bloomberg Businessweek, and the San Francisco Chronicle.

 Education and early career

 Schacter graduated from Scarsdale High School in 1976.
 She received her A.B. in History from the University of Michigan in 1980 and her J.D., cum laude, from Harvard Law School in 1984.
-From 1984 to 1985, Schacter clerked for the Honorable Raymond J. Pettine of the United States District Court for the District of Rhode Island.
+From 1984 to 1985, Schacter clerked for the Honorable Raymond James Pettine of the United States District Court for the District of Rhode Island.

 Following her clerkship, Schacter worked as a litigation associate for the law firm of Hill & Barlow in Boston, Massachusetts, from 1985 to 1987 and again from 1989 to 1991.
 From 1987 to 1989, Schacter worked as an assistant attorney general for the Massachusetts Department of the Attorney General.